The transversality of the teachings

 Life and Earth Sciences (SVT)

-We offer stimulating and enriching courses, with augmented reality, hands-on practice, meetings and exchanges with teachers, educational outings, interdisciplinary projects… an innovative approach to Life and Earth Sciences, for the success of each of our students.
+An innovative approach to Life and Earth Sciences (SVT), for the success of each of our students.

 The Geoscience Olympics